neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

 1. Navigate to your [MongoDB Account Profile](https://account.mongodb.com/account/profile/overview).
 2. Click on the "Visit MongoDB Atlas" button.
 3. Click on the "Create" button on the center of the screen.
-(If you don't see a "Create" button, make sure you in the "Overview" section on the left navigation and on the "Data Services" tab)
+(If you don't see a "Create" button, make sure you are in the "Overview" section on the left navigation and on the "Data Services" tab)
 4. In the configuration options:
    1. Choose the "M0" free tier.
    2. For the Name, provide a name such as "db-cs4530-f24-XYY" (where XYY is your group number).
    3. Keep the Provider and Region the default values.
 5. Click on "Create Deployment".
 6. You will be prompted about connecting to your database.
    1. Copy the username and password that is automatically generated.
-You will need this later.
+You will need this later (you can also create an user after the database has been created).
    2. Click on "Create Database User".
    3. Click the "Close" button.
 7. Wait for your database cluster to complete creation.
 Once complete, click on the "Network Access" option in the left navigation.